A night out on the town for tapas is one of the most fun ways to eat like a local!

 You’ve tried Spain’s famous olives, now put a delicious twist on it!
 Banderillas are tasty little skewers that include olives and other savory ingredients such as anchovies, quail eggs, peppers and more.
 Even if you’re not normally an olive lover, they’re still worth a try as the flavors all combine perfectly.
 Slide the entire thing directly into your mouth from the toothpick, then wash it down with a glass of local vermouth!

 Ready to really eat like a local?
-Join us on one of our award-winning food tours and experience some of the best tapas in Madrid with us!
+Join us on our Tapas Like a Local Tour and experience some of the best tapas in Madrid with us!
 In addition to tasting the city’s best dishes, you’ll also learn the ins and outs of how to order drinks and food, experience the lively and vibrant culture and meet new foodie friends.
 We can’t wait to see you soon!